Epidemiology (Community): Plot

 Outside the Greendale Community College library, Jeff (Joel McHale), dressed as David Beckham, greets Pierce (Chevy Chase), dressed as Star Treks Captain Kirk for the annual Greendale Halloween party.
 The pair walk inside, where all the songs being played are by the 1970's pop group ABBA and Pelton's voice notes to himself, as they are using his iPod for the music.
 When Pierce asks Dean Pelton (Jim Rash), dressed as Lady Gaga, where he got the food, Jeff reveals it is old military rations bought at a surplus store.
 Pierce becomes ill, beginning to sweat and becoming disoriented.
 Annie (Alison Brie) finds Rich (Greg Cromer), the doctor from the beginner pottery class, (Note: As seen in "Beginner Pottery.") and they discover that Pierce is running a temperature of 102°F. While Troy (Donald Glover) and Abed (Danny Pudi) attempt to court women with their Aliens-inspired costumes, other partygoers begin contracting the mysterious sickness.
 Although Rich initially assumes it is food poisoning from the rations, Pierce bites Star-Burns (Dino Stamatopoulos) on the arm.

 The main characters (except Pierce) continue to enjoy the party, despite noticing that many of those attending the event appeared to be "high on drugs."
-Troy, who has by this time changed out of his science-fiction style costume and opted to dress as a “sexy Dracula,” calls Abed a nerd, hurting his feelings.
+Troy, who has by this time changed out of his science-fiction style costume and opted to dress as a "sexy Dracula," calls Abed a nerd, hurting his feelings.
 Meanwhile, at his office, Dean Pelton calls the surplus store to complain.
 When he reads a code on a biohazard-labeled package he mistook for taco meat, he is transferred to an army special operations officer, who orders him to quarantine those inside the library and wait until the army arrives in six hours.

-At the party, Leonard (Richard Erdman) savagely bites a woman, and Troy and Abed realize that they are in the midst of a zombie attack.
-As the unaffected partygoers try to escape through the library's front door, the dean locks it from the outside and seals them in with the zombies.
+At the party, Leonard (Richard Erdman) savagely bites a woman, and Troy and Abed believe that they are in the midst of a zombie attack.
+As the unaffected partygoers try to escape through the library's front door, the dean locks it from the outside and seals them in with the "zombies".
 The remaining survivors barricade themselves in the group study room.